MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-04-09-why-random-programs-may-crash-if-you-request-too-much-memory.md

 After a bit, Linux its [OOM (Out Of Memory) killer](https://linux-mm.org/OOM_Killer) decides it's time to kill some programs to free some RAM, resulting in VS Code being killed and me even being logged out of my computer!

-My Ubuntu computer has 24 GB of RAM, with 2 GB of swap space.

 Since `sizeof(size_t)` is 8 on my computer, I can use my 24 GB of RAM up by defining `SIZE` to be 3 billion, since 8 * 3 = 24.

 With `malloc()`: